Comparisons

 The lesson plan below includes a homework idea after the plenary.
 At our setting, a lot of our homeworks are speaking and listening homework to encourage parents to speak to their children but you can adapt this to the best target for your setting.

-planning 2 This lesson plan for comparing the past and present contains all the links to the EYFS and some questioning ideas for focus groups.
+This lesson plan for comparing the past and present contains all the links to the EYFS and some questioning ideas for focus groups.
+You could make this a sequence of lessons.
+You can download the planning for this lesson here. | |

-what am i cards The What Am I cards are every day normal objects that the children will be familiar with, such as scissors, buckles and pens, but are historical versions.
+The What Am I cards are every day normal objects that the children will be familiar with, such as scissors, buckles and pens, but are historical versions.
+The cards act as discussion points for an adult led activity.
+You can download the What Am I? cards here. | |

-compare cards The compare cards could be used as an independent activity where children find the matching pairs or could be used as a discussion point in a focus group.
+The compare cards could be used as an independent activity where children find the matching pairs or could be used as a discussion point in a focus group.
+The cards compare familiar objects such as computers, footballers, school uniforms and classrooms.
+To download the Compare Cards, click here. |

 Hot Seating

-If you have a parent or grandparent from the class, or granddadeven your own parents or grandparents, who would be willing to come to class to discuss their childhood with the children, you could do some hot seating!
+If you have a parent or grandparent from the class, or even your own parents or grandparents, who would be willing to come to class to discuss their childhood with the children, you could do some hot seating!

 Work with the children before hand in a focus group or even as a whole class to think of questions for the older person.